-Evidently, debt restructuring will have big implications for lenders as well as borrowers.
-In fact, fears about such implications could well constitute the single biggest constraint on a restructuring process.
-While much has been written on this, there seems general agreement that the approach taken by the Nordic countries to their problems of over-indebtedness in the early 1990s had much to recommend it.
+the early 1990's had much to recommend it.
 In particular, the state guaranteed all the liabilities of the banks, and put the restructuring decisions in the hands of technicians completely independent of the political process.
 The fact that the respective Nordic governments had the full support of all the other political parties provided a guarantee of "finality" that helped the process materially.
-Unlike the Japanese, the Nordic countries resumed rapid growth after only a few years of deep recession and their stellar performance was maintained until the global crisis intervened in the middle of 2008.
+Unlike the Japanese, the Nordic countries resumed rapid growth after only a few years of deep recession and that stellar performance was maintained until the global crisis intervened in the middle of 2008.

-This Nordic experience shows that it is possible to resolve debt problems, even those large enough to threaten the whole banking system.
+This Nordic experience shows that it is possible to resolve debt problems, even those big enough to threaten the whole banking system.
 Whether other governments and other political systems would be capable of such resolute action remains to be seen.
-The fact that the interlinkages between financial agents have become much more complex and nontransparent in recent years is a further significant impediment to confronting this issue head on.
+The fact that the inter linkages between financial agents have become much more complex and nontransparent in recent years is a further significant impediment to confronting this issue head on60.
 So too is aggressive lobbying by financial sector interests in favor of the status quo.
 At the least, their argument that more aggressive official polices will slow economic recovery needs to be confronted with the facts of the Nordic experience.